miso-lims/miso-lims/docs/_posts/2016-01-11-admin-manual.md

-# Building the Docker image
+# Building the Docker image (after building a release)

 Pull the tag or snapshot that you want to build and package it: